-Yaroslavl oblast overview
+Yaroslavl region overview

-Yaroslavl oblast (also spelled Yaroslavskaya) is a federal subject of Russian Federation, part of Central Federal District.
-The geographic location affords Yaroslavl oblast the advantages of a close proximity to Moscow and St. Petersburg.
+Yaroslavl oblast (region) (also spelled Yaroslavskaya) is a federal subject of the Russian Federation, part of Central Federal District.
+The region has favorable geographic location - close proximity to Moscow and St. Petersburg.

-Yaroslavl oblast population - 1,310,000 (2009); land area - 36,400 sq. km.
+Yaroslavl region population - 1,272,000 (2012); land area - 36,177 sq. km.

-Yaroslavl oblast facts, economics
+Yaroslavl region facts, economics

 Machine-building is the main branch of industry of Yaroslavl region.
 A half of all the working population is busy in it and almost 40% of all the output is produced by it.

-Yaroslavl oblast nature
+Yaroslavl region nature

 Yaroslavl region landscape

-Yaroslavl Russia oblast winter
+Yaroslavl province winter

-Yaroslavl oblast history
+Yaroslavl region history

 Yaroslavl is considered a pearl in the “Golden Ring” of ancient Russian cities located to the west and north of Moscow.
 The legend links Yaroslavl with the name of Prince Yaroslav Mudry (the Wise) who later became the Great Prince of Kiev.
 His soldiers destroyed the pagan settlement named “Medvezhy Ugol” (Bear’s Corner) inhabitants of which were hunters and fishermen.

-According to the legend Prince Yaroslav Mudry subdued local pagan tribes axed the “sacred” bear whom the tribes worshipped.
+According to the legend, Prince Yaroslav Mudry subdued local pagan tribes axed the “sacred” bear whom the tribes worshipped.
 The coat of arms of Yaroslavl reminds of this event.

-The 17th century was the “golden era” of Yaroslavl art and one of the brightest pages the history of ancient Russian art.
+The 17th century was the “golden era” of Yaroslavl art and one of the brightest pages in the history of ancient Russian art.
 It was the time when unique Yaroslavl school of fresco painting and cult architecture was created.
 A lot of domes in churches and rich tiled walls are specific features of this school.

-Yaroslavl region sceneries
+Yaroslavl region scenery

-Yaroslavl Russia region scenery
+Yaroslavl province scenery

-Yaroslavl oblast attractions
+Yaroslavl region attractions

-World-wide known monuments of church architecture were constructed in the 17th century in Yaroslavl oblast, such as the unique church of John the Baptist with 15 domes in Tolchkovo known by the Russians as the image on a 1,000 Rubles banknote and the church of Elijah the Prophet - the main place of interest in Yaroslavl.
+World-wide known monuments of church architecture were constructed in the 17th century in Yaroslavl region, such as unique church of John the Baptist with 15 domes in Tolchkovo depicted on a 1,000 Rubles banknote and the church of Elijah the Prophet - the main place of interest in Yaroslavl.
 Over 400 monuments of cult and civil construction are preserved in the city till nowadays.

-Yaroslavl region is also known as the birthplace of the first spacewoman in the world Valentina Tereshkova.
+Yaroslavl region is also known as the birthplace of the first spacewoman in the world - Valentina Tereshkova.